By Ryan Myers on Nov 14, 2017 6:04:00 AM

 - What does a customer journey look like for them?
 (How do they find you?
 Where?
 How much do they know about you and your solution? ...)

 Once you answer these questions, you'll start to form a clearer picture of who your potential buyer is and what they need you to address.
-You'll better understand what language to use in your outreach, what information they need and what they don't.
+You'll better understand what language to use in your sales outreach strategy, what information they need and what they don't.

 It might feel counter-intuitive to intentionally exclude potential customers.
 But start with one buyer persona.
 If you speak to them directly, others will listen as well.
 They'll see that you understand your clients and want to hear more.